-We’ve identified barriers to the success of open banking and future innovation in UK payments.
-To address these, we’re proposing amendments to our Technical Standards on Strong Customer Authentication and Common and Secure Methods of Communication.
-We’re also taking this opportunity to amend our guidance on prudential risk management and safeguarding in our Approach Document (AD), and make general updates to a number of areas and onshoring-related changes.
-We’re also updating our Perimeter Guidance Manual (PERG).
+We identified barriers to the success of open banking and future innovation in UK payments.
+To address these, we proposed amendments to our Technical Standards on Strong Customer Authentication and Common and Secure Methods of Communication.
+We also amended our guidance on prudential risk management and safeguarding in our Approach Document (AD), and made general updates to a number of areas and onshoring-related changes.
+We also updated our Perimeter Guidance Manual (PERG).

 Why we’re consulting

 The payments landscape has grown and evolved in recent years, as business models adapt to user needs.
 The coronavirus (Covid-19) pandemic has accelerated these changes.
 This consultation will help us make sure regulatory expectations keep pace with the changing landscape.

 We want to remove identified barriers to continued growth, innovation and competition in the payments and e-money sector (including open banking), while making the sector more resilient and protecting consumers if firms fail.